 As you build your game, Unity stores a lot of metadata about your AssetsAny media or data that can be used in your game or Project.
 An asset may come from a file created outside of Unity, such as a 3D model, an audio file or an image.
 You can also create some asset types in Unity, such as an Animator Controller, an Audio Mixer or a Render Texture.
 More info

-See in Glossary, such as import settings and links to other assets, among other information.
-If you want to transfer your assets into a different project and preserve all this information, you can export your assets as a Custom Package.
+See in Glossary, such as import settings and links to other Assets, among other information.
+If you want to transfer your Assets into a different project and preserve all this information, you can export your Assets as a Custom Package.

 Did you find this page useful?
 Please give it a rating: